Reference version

 FileInfo

-An object with file metadata (e.g., size, creation date, etc.).
+An object with file metadata (for example, size, creation date, and so on).

 move(destination)